Watermelon Before Exercise Helps Slice Recovery Time

 - phytonutrients – lycopene!

-The refreshing summer fruit, watermelon juice, has gained resounding status amongst athletes at boosting performance.
+The refreshing watermelon juice squeezed from the summer fruit has gained resounding status amongst athletes at boosting performance.
 It keeps your body hydrated, healthy and great for your skin quality.

 Does L-citrulline reduce muscle soreness?